openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

    - **Tier 8** - Advantage 8, Up to 25 lethal damage
    - **Tier 9** - Advantage 9, Up to 25 lethal damage

-- **Multi-Attack Specialist (tier equals NPC level, max 6):** Before attacking, you may declare that you are multi-attacking, and must state how many extra attacks you would like to make.
-ALL of your attacks this round suffer disadvantage equal to 3 times the number of **additional** attacks you declare (i.e., if you make 2 attacks, you suffer disadvantage 3; 3 attacks suffers disadvantage 6).
+- **Multi-Attack Specialist (tier equals NPC level, max 6):** Before attacking, you may declare that you are multi-attacking, and must state how many extra attacks you would like to make. **All** of your attacks this round suffer disadvantage equal to 3 times the number of **additional** attacks you declare (i.e., if you make 2 attacks, you suffer disadvantage 3; 3 attacks suffers disadvantage 6).
 For each tier of this feat that you possess, reduce the disadvantage penalty by 1.

 You may use your attacks to make any combination of bane or damaging attacks, but you may not invoke boons.
 Resolve each attack individually, applying any other multi-targeting options as you wish.
 You can move between each of these attacks and they can be used to target the same creature more than once.